muellerdo/kits19.MIScnn/README.md

 For the deep learning model architecture, we selected a 3D Residual U-Net model for in-depth image processing over all three axes.
 We selected a patch-wise analysis with 48x128x128 patches without pixel value normalization in the preprocessing, but full data augmentation (translation, rotation and flipping) with 12x32x32 patch overlaps.
-During training, blank patches were skipped and no overlapping patches are created for prediction.
+During training, blank patches were skipped and overlapping patches are created for prediction.
 The whole KITS19 interpolated data set were used for fitting.
-The training was performed using the Tversky loss (alpha&beta == 0.5) for #20# epochs with a learning rate of 1E-4, batch shuffling and a batch size of 15.
+The training was performed using the Tversky loss for 20 epochs with a learning rate of 1E-4, batch shuffling and a batch size of 15.

 ## Prerequisites

 Python version >= 3.6\
-Pip\
 git & git-lfs

 Install the MIScnn framework: